org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/docs/notice-parameter/README.md

         copyrights:
         - Copyright (c) 2019-2025, the original authors.
 All rights reserved.

-The above notice parameters produces:
+The above notice parameters - with effective licenses determined to Apache License 2.0 - produces:

 >The herein covered software distribution contains <b>ABC</b>.</p><p>In the present version, ABC is restricted to the terms of either the Apache License 2.0 or the BSD 3-Clause License.</p><p>For the parts restricted to either the Apache License 2.0 or the BSD 3-Clause License, the Apache License 2.0 has been selected for the software distribution.</p><p>Subsequently, the terms and conditions of the Apache License 2.0 apply for <b>ABC</b>.</p>

-Here the effectiveLicenses was determined to the Apache License 2.0.

 Using BSD 3-Clause License as effective license: